 - Use a minimum amount of denture adhesive, if needed.
 Be sure to remove any remaining adhesive daily as you clean.

-Proper care and treatment of your senior loved ones teeth will help keep them healthy!
+Proper care and treatment of your senior loved one’s teeth will help keep their whole body healthy — and that’s one of our missions as family caregivers!

 Oral health is very important.
 Although they no longer have their teeth, their gums still need to remain healthy.
 Gum disease can be life threatening.
 It is important that they visit a dentist and maintain healthy gums for this reason.
 If you are a caregiver, this burden falls on you.
 Do not try to cut costs and put off dentist appointments.
 They are important whether your loved one has teeth or not.